timjbruce/reinvent_cvra_bootcamp/README.md

 4. Cleanup (10 mins.)
 5. Ideas for Customization and Enhancement

+Before we get started, copy this worksheet into a text editor and use it to track the different variables that are important for this workshop.
+In case you run in to any issues during the bootcamp, having this worksheet will help the workshop organizers troubleshoot your deployment:

+ Worksheet:
+ * OS version (e.g., macOS 10.13.6):
+ * AWS CLI version: (output of aws --version):
+ * ASK CLI version: (output of ask --version):
+ * Python version (output of python --version):
+ * Virtualenv version (output of virtualenv --version):
+ * Node version (output of node --version, e.g., 6.10.3):
+ * NPM version (output of npm --version):
+ * AWS Region you are working in (should be us-east-1 or us-west-2):
+ * AWS Account ID and signin URL:
+ * Name of your cvra-demo Cloudformation stack:
+ * VehicleTripTable:
+ * Name of your vehicle simulator Cloudformation stack:
+ * HERE Maps app_code:
+ * HERE Maps app_id:

 > If you have established an AWS account within the last 12 months, then this lab will be in the free tier.
 Otherwise, costs are anticipated to be less than $5

 ## Deploy the CVRA